August 28, 2017

 Faculty and students are encouraged to visit the interactive booth at the north escalators to learn about available resources, including smart phone applications, that can help people quit tobacco use.
 The SIU Dental Hygiene Program will be assisting with the smart phone applications on Nov.
 19th.

 If you can, please post the following Tweet messages to family, friends, co-workers, or anyone you care about to encourage them to quit using tobacco products.

-Tobacco=leading cause of preventable death in U.S. On 11/19, we're taking a #1DayStand AGAINST #Tobacco wiht @TFCCI.
+Tobacco=leading cause of preventable death in U.S. On 11/19, we're taking a #1DayStand AGAINST #Tobacco with @TFCCI.
 Bit.ly/Replace

 Nov.
 19 is #1DayStand.
 Grab mints for yourself or a friend & kick the #tobacco habit for a day-or for good.
 Bit.ly/Replace

 Your friend needs a wingman.
 On Nov.
 19, help them quit tobacco for good by joining our #1DayStand with @TFCCI against tobacco. #GreatAmericanSmokeout [http://tobaccofreecampus.org/cessation]

 Secondhand smoke causes 49,400 heart and lung cancer deaths nationwide each year.
 On 11/19, we're taking a #1DayStand against tobacco. [http://tobaccofreecampus.org/cessation]

 Free "apps" to check out and will be demonstrated at the Student Center: